qamaruddin-khichi/PowerBIProject5--HR-Analysis-Report/README.md

 ### About

-This repository contains the Power BI Project5- HR Analysis Report, which is designed to analyze employee headcount, attrition rate, average salary, and average tenure across various job roles, departments, and education levels.
+This project contains the HR Analysis Report, which is designed to analyze employee headcount, attrition rate, average salary, and average tenure across various job roles, departments, and education levels.

 ---